LandSandBoat/server/CONTRIBUTING.md

 # Workflow Guide

+* It is **always** better to come into Discord and ask a question instead of investing a lot of time in work that we're going to ask your to rewrite or split up.
 * Cite your sources for things that aren't obvious.
 This can be comments in your code, or your commit messages.
 Pull Request descriptions and comments will get lost over time, information in the repo lasts forever.
-* If you're commiting work on someone else's behalf, use the `--author` tag so they get the credit they deserve.
+* If you're commiting work on someone else's behalf, use git's `--author` argument so they get the credit they deserve.
 * Make your commit messages meaningful, or amend/rebase once you're ready to push.

 # Style Guide